Wildlife disease: Wildlife Disease Management

+Role of humans

 Human impact has put in place both direct and indirect pathways of propagating disease through wildlife populations.
 Habitat destruction, climate change, and the increasing footprint of humans in landscapes formerly reserved for wildlife contribute to increasing susceptibility of wildlife to pathogens.
 For example, deforestation can bring previously isolated species into close contact with each other and us, creating new interfaces for disease jump from animals to humans.
 Climate change compounds the problem by altering the habitat of vectors and reservoirs of many diseases, like ticks, that transmit Lyme disease to both animals and humans.

 Environmental changes and human encroachment upon wild spaces increase human-wildlife interactions: agriculture, construction, wildlife trade, etc. These interactions are accelerating interspecies transmission of disease, sometimes triggering devastating outbreaks.